aivazovaa/gitinsight/README.md

 python app.py
 ```

-The application will be available at http://localhost:5000
+The application will be accessible at: [http://localhost:5000](http://localhost:5000)

 ---

 ## Usage

-1. Open the application in your browser.
+1. Visit the app in your browser.
-2. Enter a GitHub username (e.g., `torvalds`, `aivazovaa`) in the search field.
+2. Enter a GitHub username.
 3. Click the "Search" button.
-4. View the analysis results:
+4. View detailed analytics:
-   - User information
+   - User profile info
-   - Number and list of repositories
-   - Language usage chart
+   - Public repositories and language usage
-   - Commit frequency visualization
+   - Summary tables for commits and activity

 ---

 ## Docker Deployment

-To run the application inside a container:
+To run GitInsight in a Docker container:

 ```bash
 docker-compose up --build
 ```

-Once built, the application will be accessible at http://localhost:5001
+This will start the service at [http://localhost:5000](http://localhost:5000)

 ---